Kujibiki Unbalance (2006 series)

-Kujibiki♥Unbalance (くじびき♥アンバランス, Kujibiki♥Anbaransu) (Note: Also referred to as Kujibiki "Heart" Unbalance in order to differentiate it from its original incarnation.) is a 2006 anime series produced by Ajiado, initially based on the story within a story Kujibiki Unbalance that originated from Shimoku Kio's manga Genshiken.
+Kujibiki Unbalance (くじびき♥アンバランス, Kujibiki♥Anbaransu) (Note: Also referred to as Kujibiki "Heart" Unbalance to differentiate from its original incarnation.) is a 2006 anime series produced by Ajiado.
+It is based on the fictional story within a story anime and manga series Kujibiki Unbalance, originated from Shimoku Kio's manga series Genshiken.
 It is directed by Tsutomu Mizushima and written by Michiko Yokote.
-It aired in Kids Station in Japan from October 6 to December 22, 2006.
+It aired in Kids Station in Japan from October to December 2006.

 Notably different from the Genshiken version, it features redesigned characters and a new, yet familiar plot line.
-A manga adaptation was drawn by Keito Koume and was serialized in Kodansha's Afternoon magazine from April 2007 to December 2007.
+A manga adaptation by Keito Koume was serialized in Kodansha's seinen manga magazine Monthly Afternoon from September 2006 to December 2007.

 History

-Kujibiki Unbalance was made into a 3-episode OVA.
-The second Kujibiki Unbalance TV series was first announced as "Genshiken season 2" by Media Factory Inc. at Comiket 69.
-This was later clarified in May 2006, as a 12-episode Kujibiki Unbalance series.
-Nevertheless, the DVD releases of this series do each include an OVA episode of Genshiken, for a total of 3 new episodes.
-In addition to the anime, a manga version ran in Kodansha's monthly Afternoon magazine, while a two-volume light novel series was released in late 2006 and early 2007.
+Kujibiki Unbalance was first made into a three-episode OVA between December 2004 and April 2005.
+The Kujibiki Unbalance television series was first announced as "Genshiken season 2" by Media Factory Inc. at Comiket 69 in late December 2005.
+This was later clarified in May 2006 as a 12-episode Kujibiki Unbalance series.
+Despite this, the DVD releases of this series do each include an OVA episode of Genshiken, for a total of three new episodes.